FelixKratz/SketchyBar/README.md

 * *shadow.angle*: The angle of the shadow (between 0 and 360, default: 30)
 * *shadow.distance*: The distance of the shadow (default: 5)
 * *shadow.color*: The color of the shadow (default: 0xff000000)

+Image properties (Only on HEAD, and still a bit buggy, can be resource intensive if many large images are drawn):
+* *image*: The path to a png or jpeg image file
+* *image.drawing*: If the image should draw
+* *image.scale*: The scale factor that should be applied to the image

 ### Changing the default values for all further items